Daniel Noboa, heir to banana fortune, wins Ecuador’s presidential runoff election

 With about 96% of the votes counted, electoral officials said Noboa had 52.2% of the votes, compared to 47.8% for Luisa González, a leftist lawyer and ally of exiled former President Rafael Correa.
 González conceded defeat during a speech before supporters Sunday night and said she planned to call Noboa to congratulate him.

-Noboa, 35, will lead Ecuador during a period marked by unprecedented violence that even claimed the life of a presidential candidate.
-Throughout the campaign, Ecuadorians, who now have to continuously watch their backs and limit how often they leave home, had a universal demand — safety.
+Noboa, 35, will lead the South American country during a period that drug trafficking-related violence has left Ecuadorians wondering when, not if, they will be victims for the first, third or eighth time.
+Their uneasiness has prompted them to continuously watch their backs and limit how often they leave home.

-The nationwide uneasiness began when violence erupted about three years ago, but it reached an unthinkable level when Fernando Villavicencio was killed Aug.
-9 as he left a campaign rally.
+The incoming president’s term will run only through May 2025, which is what remains of the tenure of President Guillermo Lasso.
+He cut his term short when he dissolved the country’s National Assembly in May as lawmakers carried out impeachment proceedings against him over alleged improprieties in a contract by a state-owned company.

+Ecuadorians — young and old, rich and poor, city and rural dwellers — had a universal demand for aspiring presidents throughout the campaign: safety.
+Noboa is now expected it to meet it, but the magnitude of the problem coupled with the brevity of the upcoming presidential term might prove an impossible task for the U.S.-educated man who will become Ecuador's youngest president.

 His father, Álvaro Noboa, is the richest man in Ecuador thanks to a conglomerate that started in the growing and shipping of bananas — Ecuador’s main crop — and now includes more than 128 companies in dozens of countries.
 The elder Noboa unsuccessfully ran for president five times.